Nan-Do/phi-code/README.md

 ## 🚀 Getting Started

-This project is structured into two main components: the **`web-ui`** for running the coding agent and the **`ranker`** for training the model that sorts the solutions.
+This project is structured into two main components: the **`solver`** for running the coding agent and the **`ranker`** for training the model that sorts the solutions.

 ### 1. Running the Web UI

-The core agent functionality is available through the `web-ui/main.py` Gradio application.
+The core agent functionality is available through the `solver/main.py` Gradio application.

 #### Prerequisites